 The PDR meeting is a face-to-face, two-way discussion between a staff member and their reviewer.
-The review discussion will essentially focus upon a number of aspects:
+The review discussion will essentially focus upon several aspects:

-- personal development activities undertaken in the past year - identification of career development plans for the forthcoming year - objective setting/performance standards for the forthcoming year. - review of the past year, with reference to any relevant documentation or evidence of achievements and feedback from others - assessment against the University Values and Glasgow Professional Behavioural Framework - review of performance during the review period, in relation to duties, responsibilities, accountabilities, achievement of objectives/performance standards - areas of excellence including contribution to team performance - areas of performance that could be improved - factors that influenced performance - wellbeing: general and workplace wellbeing and if/how work has impacted wellbeing or been impacted by wellbeing during the last year.
+- personal development activities undertaken in the past year - identification of career development plans for the forthcoming year - objective setting/performance standards for the forthcoming year - review of the past year, with reference to any relevant documentation or evidence of achievements and feedback from others - assessment against the University Values and Glasgow Professional Behavioural Framework - review of performance during the review period, in relation to duties, responsibilities, accountabilities, achievement of objectives/performance standards - areas of excellence including contribution to team performance - areas of performance that could be improved - factors that influenced performance - wellbeing: exploration of general wellbeing, and how work has impacted/been impacted by wellbeing throughout the year

-Objective deadlines should be set in the context of local strategic requirements and therefore may extend beyond the review period.
-In this case, milestones may be established within the review period.
+Objective deadlines should be set in the context of local strategic requirements and therefore may be established during the review period to extend beyond its scope.